cofly2014/DMSD-CDFSAR/README.md

 can also be used as reference.

 ## How to train
-In the pre-training
+### In the pre-training stage
-stage, we simultaneously train the backbone as well as the DTE (student), DTD, and S-CLS in the Original Source Branch.
-In the meta-training stage, we train the modules in both branches: (1) the DTE (student), DTD, and S-CLS in the Original Source Branch.
+We simultaneously train the backbone as well as the DTE (student), DTD, and S-CLS in the Original Source Branch.
+### In the meta-training stage
+We train the modules
+in both branches:
+(1) the DTE (student), DTD, and S-CLS in the Original Source Branch.
 (2) the DEM and S-CLS in the Mixed-Source Branch.
 We also use the N-way K- shot meta-training classifier M-CLS in both branches.
 Then,